 Who ordered snooping on Pranab, V K Singh during UPA govt?
 Nadda hits back at Sonia

 Hitting back at Congress chief Sonia Gandhi for her criticism of the government over alleged online spying on activists, BJP working president J P Nadda on Saturday said she should reveal who ordered snooping on then Union minister Pranab Mukherjee and then Army chief V K Singh during the UPA government.
-Nadda was responding to allegations made by Gandhi that the government used Israeli software for snooping on activists and journalists through WhatsApp.
+Responding to allegations made by Gandhi that the government used Israeli software for snooping on activists and journalists through WhatsApp, Nadda said her statement on the matter was "false and intended to mislead" the country.

+"The Bharatiya Janata Party strongly condemns this false statement which is plagued by maliciousness," Nadda said in a statement.
+Nadda said the government had already clarified its stand on this issue, and asked the Congress president to clarify who had ordered snooping during the Congress-led UPA regime.

 "These activities are not only illegal and un-constitutional, they are shameful," she said.